Nonlinear spectral analysis: A local Gaussian approach

 This enables a local frequency decomposition with different frequency representations at different points $\LGp$, e.g.\ different oscillatory behaviour at extremes (cf.\ also the extremogram of \citet{davis2009}) as compared to oscillatory behaviour in the center of the process.
-The point $\LGp$ will naturally correspond to a pair of quantiles, but this concept is distinctly different from the quantile spectra referred to above in that it considers a neighbourhood of $\LGp$ and not $\LGp$ as a threshold.
-Moreover, the present approach will for a Gaussian process in essence return the ordinary spectrum in \cref{eq:classical_spectral_density}, with equality when $\Var{\Yz{t}}=1$.
+The point $\LGp$ will naturally correspond to a pair of quantiles, but this concept is distinctly different from the quantile spectra referred to above in that it considers a neighbourhood of $\LGp$ and not $\LGp$ as a threshold. { Moreover, this approach returns a scaled version of the ordinary spectrum when a Gaussian process is investigated, with equality when $\Var{\Yz{t}}=1$.}

-Due to issues related to the estimation process, the theoretical treatment in this paper will be based on an initial normalisation of $\TSR{\Yz{t}}{t\in\ZZ}{}$, and for the normalised processes the correlation $\rho(h)$ will always equal the covariance $\gamma(h)$.
+Due to issues related to numerical convergence, the estimates presented in this paper will be based on an initial normalisation of $\TSR{\Yz{t}}{t\in\ZZ}{}$, and for the normalised processes the correlation $\rho(h)$ will always equal the covariance $\gamma(h)$.
 All references to $f(\omega)$ will henceforth refer to the spectral density of a normalised process, i.e.\ $f(\omega)$ will now refer to the following rescaled version instead of the one given in \cref{eq:classical_spectral_density},